PreibischLab/STIM/README.md

 ### Tutorial: interactively exploring a single dataset

-1. First, we need to convert the data we are interested in into one of the supported formats for efficent storage and access to the dataset.
-We want the first section of the data to be saved in anndata file called `section1.h5ad`.
+1. First, we need to convert the data we just downloaded as CSV into one of the supported formats for efficent storage and access to the dataset.
+We want the first slice of the data to be saved in an anndata file called `section1.h5ad` (TODO: change filenames to slice).
 Assuming the data are in the downloaded `visium.zip` file in the same directory as the executables, execute the following:
 ```bash
 ./st-resave -i visium.zip/section1_locations.csv,visium.zip/section1_reads.csv,section1.h5ad
 ```
+(TODO: n5 container here?)
-This will automatically load the `*.csv` files from within the zipped file and create a `section1.h5ad` file in the current directory.
+This will automatically load the `*.csv` files from within the zipped file and create a `section1.h5ad` file in the current directory *(alternatively, you could extract the `*.csv` as well and link them)*.
 It will automatically load the `*.csv` files from within the zipped file and create a `visium.n5` folder containing the re-saved dataset.
 The entire resaving process should take about 10 seconds on a modern notebook with an SSD. **Note: if your browser automatically unzipped the data, just change `visium.zip` to the respective folder name, most likely `visium`.***

-2. Next, we will simply take a look at the data:
+2. Next, we will simply take a look at the slice-dataset directly:
 ```bash
 ./st-explorer -i section1.h5ad -c '0,110'
 ```
 First, type `calm2` into the 'search gene' box.
 Using `-c '0,110'` we already set the display range to more or less match this dataset.
 You can manually change it by clicking in the BigDataViewer window and press `s` to bring up the brightness dialog.
+As you switch between **sec1** and **sec2** (TODO: second slice missing here)

+3. add new slice
-As you switch between **sec1** and **sec2** you'll see that they are not aligned.
+you'll see that they are not aligned.
 Feel free to play with the **Visualization Options** in the explorer, e.g. move **Gauss Rendering** to 0.5 to get a sharper image and then play with the **Median Filter** radius to filter the data.

 3. <img align="right" src="https://github.com/PreibischLab/STIM/blob/master/src/main/resources/overlay calm2-mbp.png" alt="Example overlay of calm-2, mbp" width="280">Now, we will create a TIFF image for gene Calm2 and Mbp:
 ```bash
 ./st-render -i section1.h5ad -g 'Calm2,Mbp' -sf 0.5
 ```
 You can now for example overlay both images into a two-channel image using `Image > Color > Merge Channels` and select **Calm2** as magenta and **Mbp** as green.
 By flipping through the slices (sec1 and sec2) you will again realize that they are not aligned.
-You could for example convert this image to RGB `Image > Type > RGB Color` and then save it as TIFF, JPEG or AVI (e.g JPEG compression). **These can be added to your presentation or paper for example, check out my beautiful AVI** [here](https://github.com/PreibischLab/STIM/blob/master/src/main/resources/calm2-mbp.avi) (you need to click download on the right top).
-You could render a bigger image setting `-s 0.1`. ***Note: Please check the documentation of [ImageJ](https://imagej.net) and [Fiji](http://fiji.sc) for further help with how to further process images.***
+You could for example convert this image to RGB `Image > Type > RGB Color` and then save it as TIFF, JPEG or AVI (e.g JPEG compression). **These can be added to your presentation or paper for example, check out our beautiful AVI** [here](https://github.com/PreibischLab/STIM/blob/master/src/main/resources/calm2-mbp.avi) (you need to click download on the right top).
+You could render a bigger image setting `-s 0.1`. ***Note: Please check the documentation of [ImageJ](https://imagej.net) and [Fiji](http://fiji.sc) for  help how to further process images.***

 ### Tutorial: aligning a multi-slice dataset